-Our midwives are available to answer any questions you might have or even just to chat if you need to talk through your decision.
-Our support line is open Monday-Friday, 9am-5pm – call us on 0800 014 7800.
-Or you can email [email protected]
+Our midwife helpline is available to help answer any questions you might have or even just to chat if you need to talk it through.
+It is open Monday-Friday, 9am-5pm – call us on 0800 014 7800.
+Or you can email [email protected].

-The charity Antenatal Results and Choices offers non-directive information and specialised support for people who have received a diagnosis after antenatal testing.
-They can help you make sense of what you’ve been told, gather the information you might need and support you to make a decision that feels right for you and your family.
-Its helpline is answered by trained staff:
+The charity Antenatal Results and Choices aims to give you information and specialised support.
+They will not direct your decision, but they can help you make sense of what you have been told and gather the information you might need.
+ARC can help you make a decision that feels best for you and your family.
+Their helpline is answered by trained staff.

 If you decide to continue your pregnancy

-If you decide to continue your pregnancy, your care will be managed at the fetal medicine unit or by a midwife alongside a specialist doctor (obstetrician).
+Your healthcare team may recommend that you are cared for at a fetal medicine unit or by a midwife alongside a specialist doctor (obstetrician).

-When a fatal condition has been diagnosed, palliative care should be arranged for your baby after you give birth.
-This will help make sure the baby is as comfortable as possible.
+When your baby is diagnosed with a fatal condition (a condition that they cannot survive) specialist (palliative) care should be arranged for after you give birth.
+This will help make sure the baby is as comfortable and well cared for as possible.

-If your baby’s condition is complex, they will need to be born in a centre with immediate access to specialist support.
+If your baby’s condition is complex, they will need to be born in a hospital where they can receive specialist support straight away.

 Having a termination

 There are 2 types of termination: medical and surgical.
-Before 24 weeks, you should be given a choice unless there are medical reasons why one method would be safer for you.
-Your doctor should clearly explain what your options are so you can decide about your treatment.
-Don’t be afraid to ask as many questions as you need to, so you feel as comfortable as possible.
-You could ask:
+Before 24 weeks, you should be given a choice, unless there are medical reasons why one would be safer for you.

 - Where will the procedure take place?